lavovaLampa/patreon-scraper/README.md

-# patreon-scraper
+# Patreon-scraper
-WIP Patreon attachment download written in TypeScript
+Patreon-scraper is a Patreon attachment scraper/downloader written in TypeScript.

 # Description
 A work-in-progress Patreon attachment downloader.
 Currently tries to download all attachments to specified folder (otherwise defaults to "./attachments_out"), skipping files that exist (checks filename).